-Finding the right account among best checking accounts out there for college students can be challenging.
-There are numerous factors which must be considered including what fees are charged, whether the account offers easy access and whether the account has a well-developed mobile application.
-The following 10 accounts, listed in no order, are some of the best checking accounts for college kids.
+Finding the right checking account for your college-age child presents a unique opportunity.
+While many parents and students think this may be a simple process, there are numerous factors you should consider – including fees charged on the account, whether the account offers easy access to the student’s funds and whether the account has a well-developed mobile application.
+The following 10 accounts, listed in no order, are some of Banks.com’s favorite checking accounts for college students.

 Chase College CheckingSM

 Chase bank, a division of Morgan Stanley is a well-respected bank offering a college student checking account.
 There are numerous benefits to this account including no minimum balance requirements, low opening balance requirement, and features both online and mobile access.
-Students who deposit $5,000 a more monthly through direct deposit can also use this account without any associated fees.
+Students who deposit $5,000 or more per month through direct deposit can also use this account without any associated fees.

 Bank of America Advantage Banking

 Another big-name bank offering college student checking accounts is Bank of America.
-College students up to the age of 24 can get this non-interest account with no fees, you can link your savings account and use their Keep the Change® feature where payments made using your ATM card will automatically round up to the nearest dollar and put the excess in your savings account.
-Overdrafts can be paid from a linked savings account as well.
+College students up to the age of 24 can get this non-interest account with no fees.
+You can link your savings account and use their Keep the Change® feature where payments made using your ATM card will automatically round up to the nearest dollar and put the excess in your savings account.
+This can be an excellent tool to teach your college-age child about the value of saving money.
+And as an added bonus – overdrafts can be paid from a linked savings account as well.

 US Bank Student Checking

 Another one of the best checking accounts for college students is offered by US Bank.
-They not only offer overdraft protection through a linked savings account, but you may also set up additional accounts to use as overdraft protection.
-The college student accounts do not pay interest but, they have other important features including no monthly fees for students, numerous free ATMs and full access to your account via your smartphone or online access when you’re at your computer.
+They not only offer overdraft protection through a linked savings account, but you can also set up additional accounts to use as overdraft protection.
+The college student accounts do not pay interest, but they have other important features including no monthly fees for students, numerous free ATM transactions and full access to your account via your smartphone, tablet or computer.

 Ally Bank: Interest Checking Account

-For those who would like to earn interest on their checking accounts, one of the best checking accounts offered is through Ally Bank.
-These accounts pay 0.10% APY on account balances of less than $15,000, accounts may be opened online, and they have mobile and online access.
-One downside to the Ally Bank accounts is because they exist only online, it is not possible to deposit a check at a branch.
-They do accept mobile deposits, offer plenty of access to ATMs including reimbursing for some ATM fees, and their overdraft fees are lower than many other banks.
+We at Banks.com love Ally Bank.
+For those who would like to earn interest on their checking accounts, they’re one of the best.
+Their accounts pay 0.10% APY on balances of less than $15,000.
+You can easily open an accounts online, and they provide mobile and online access.
+And because they’re an online-only bank, they accept mobile deposits, offer plenty of access to ATMs including reimbursing for some ATM fees, and their overdraft fees are lower than many other banks.

 Capital One 360 Checking

-Another option that would appeal to those who are looking for a no minimum balance requirement while still being able to get interest on their balances is Capital One.
+Another option that would appeal to those who are looking for a no minimum balance requirement while still earning interest is Capital One.
 These accounts pay 0.20% APY for a daily minimum balance of less than $50,000 and offer several different options to deal with overdrafts.
-Free ATMs are available as well as a robust mobile application for depositing checks and full web access to your checking and savings accounts.
-There are steep fees for overdrafts associated with these accounts so make sure you review the overdraft options.
+Free ATM transactions are available as well as a robust mobile application for depositing checks and full web access to your checking and savings accounts.
+There are steep fees for overdrafts associated with these accounts so make sure you review the overdraft options and monitor your spending.